-Anyone can submit a complaint to Campus Safety, then the report is submitted to Judicial Services.
+Anyone can submit a complaint to the Department of Public Safety.
+In turn, the report is submitted to Judicial Services.
 Student Judicial Services acts on reports of alleged violations from: 1) students, 2) law enforcement, 3) faculty and staff, 4) or others.